-- When a Six Sigma expert is brought in, the focus often shifts to very large projects to justify their presence.
+- When an expert is brought in, the focus often shifts to very large projects to justify their presence.
 A coordinated group of related process changes with the same benefits may be ignored in favor of sweeping changes and serious disruption just because an expert is involved.

 Six Sigma Pros & Cons: Embedded Experts

-Embedded Six Sigma experts are embedded in the organization in which they work.
+Embedded experts are embedded in the organization in which they work.
 Six Sigma experts in this model are local to the operation, continuously present through all phases of a project, and thoroughly familiar with the group they support.

 - Experts are local.
 Tighter travel budgets do not prevent cost-saving projects from being implemented properly.

 - Six Sigma experts are available whenever ideas for projects arise.
 There is no need to schedule projects upon the availability of experts.

-- Embedded Six Sigma experts can listen to a potential project that might not be taken seriously by a manager.
+- Embedded experts can listen to a potential project that might not be taken seriously by a manager.
 This prevents ideas from being lost pending management review and approval.

-- When work loads are light, Six Sigma experts can focus their time on smaller projects with quick turnaround.
+- When work loads are light, experts can focus their time on smaller projects with quick turnaround.
 The organization gains higher productivity from these individuals as a result.

-- Embedded Six Sigma experts can act as local Six Sigma champions within their division or functional area.
+- Embedded experts can act as local Six Sigma champions within their division or functional area.

 - If job demands are too high, the individual trained in Six Sigma may not have the time to utilize them.
 The training costs are then wasted.

-- When a Six Sigma expert is part of an organization or division, they can reach a point of diminishing returns with projects within that group.
+- When an expert is part of an organization or division, they can reach a point of diminishing returns with projects within that group.
 Once this point is reached, they either perform their original job or are loaned out as six sigma experts to other groups.

-- Six Sigma experts embedded in an organization without any other type of responsibility may push further quality improvement projects despite diminishing ROI.
+- Experts embedded in an organization without any other type of responsibility may push further quality improvement projects despite diminishing ROI.